The Women of Polish Independence

 - Enlightening the people by providing them with appropriate books for further development of readership and gaining knowledge

-- Founding supply stores and alcohol-free inns, in order to help countryfolk and facilitate our contact with them
+- Founding supply stores and alcohol-free inns, in order to help rural populations and facilitate our contact with them

-The countryfolk activists founded libraries in rural areas, and created various teaching materials of their own.
+Rural activists founded libraries in remote areas and created various teaching materials of their own.
 Faustyna Morzycka, an inspiration for the titular Strongwoman of Stefan Żeromski’s 1895 novel, created her own simplified versions of books by Kraszewski, Orzeszkowa and Prus with the original authors’ consent.
-Helena Radlińska, the future creator of social paedagogy, wrote short popular books, such as Who Was Mickiewicz.
+Helena Radlińska, the future creator of social pedagogy, wrote short popular books, such as Who Was Mickiewicz?

 The Philomaths: A Secret Society To The Rescue Of A Country

-According to a 1901 report by a Russian committee for the investigation of readership levels in the Congress Kingdom of Poland:
+According to a 1901 report by a Russian committee for the investigation of readership levels in Congress Poland:

-The influence of underground education reached 33% of the country’s population and it was precisely thanks to this secret education that most peasants owe their ability to read and write.
+The influence of underground education has reached 33% of the country’s population, and it is precisely thanks to this secret education that most peasants owe their ability to read and write.

 Another important battleground of women activists was their struggle to support prisoners and deportees.
 According to Stefania Sempołowska: